MRosan117/senator_trading_performance/README.md

 ### Senators' By State

   <p align="center">
-    In this section of the analysis, we add geospatial data and use interactive visualizations with hvPlot and GeoViews to investigate the data's relationships.
-We construct our map using a modified DataFrame that combines Senators' locations with state coordinates.
+    Beginning our analysis, we created a visual representation of each senator and state to help draw conclusions on whether or not the geographical location contained any noticeable increases in the number of transactions.
+In this section, we add geospatial data and use interactive visualizations with GeoViews and hvPlot to investigate the data's relationships.
+We construct our map using a modified data frame that combines Senators' locations with state coordinates.
   </p>

 <img src="https://github.com/MRosan117/senator_trading_performance/blob/main/Images/Map.png">